A Sub-sampled Tensor Method for Non-convex Optimization: Fulfilling the sampling conditions

 \subsection{Sampling without replacement}

-We now show that one can use random sampling without replacement and choose the size of the sample sets in order to satisfy Condition~\ref{cond:sampling} with high probability.
-The complete proof is available in Appendix~\ref{sec:sampling_conditions_without_replacement}.
+We first show that one can use random sampling without replacement and choose the size of the sample sets in order to satisfy Condition~\ref{cond:sampling} with high probability.
 First, we need to develop a new concentration bound for tensors based on the spectral norm.
 Existing tensor concentration bounds are not applicable to our setting.
 Indeed, ~\cite{luo2019bernstein} relies on a different norm which can not be translated to the spectral norm required in our analysis while the bound derived in~\cite{vershynin2019concentration} relies on a specific form of the input tensor.

 Formally, let $(\Omega, \F, P)$ be a probability space and let $\X$ be a real $(m, d)$ random tensor, i.e. a measurable map from $\Omega$ to $\T_{m,d}$ (the space of real tensors of order $m$ and dimension $d$).